 How Many Hours to Study for Exam P

-When I sat for Exam P, I studied about 200 hours over 10 weeks.
-I had a strong math background from undergrad, which helped.
+When I sat for Exam P, I put in about 200 hours over 10 weeks.
+A strong undergrad math background carried a lot of that.
 But I've mentored candidates who needed 350+ hours, and they passed just fine.
-The honest answer: it depends on where you're starting.
+The honest answer: it depends on where you start.

 The SOA recommends 250 to 300 hours.
-Here's what I've seen work in practice.
+Here's what I've actually seen work.

 Study Hours by Background